balsedie/trilomorph/README.md

 - [ ] upload the landmark file(s)

-Once you've uploaded the files, the field will look like [this](https://figshare.com/ndownloader/files/40539917/preview/40539917/preview.jpg).
-You can alsi take a look at the [preview tab](https://figshare.com/ndownloader/files/40539911/preview/40539911/preview.jpg) to make sure that the image(s) have been uploaded correctly.
+Once you've uploaded all files, the field will look like [this](https://figshare.com/ndownloader/files/40539917/preview/40539917/preview.jpg).
+You can also take a look at the [preview tab](https://figshare.com/ndownloader/files/40539911/preview/40539911/preview.jpg) to make sure that the image(s) have been uploaded correctly.

 **Then you must press the "Create pull request" button**.